-- List the curricular requirements for each relevant degree in the unit of accreditation. (self-study document) - 2) Provide a matrix, in the format of Template D16-1, that indicates the assessment activity for each of the foundational public health learning objectives listed above (1-12).
-Typically, the school or program will present a separate matrix for each degree program, but matrices may be combined if requirements are identical. (self-study document) - 3) Provide supporting documentation for each assessment activity listed in Template D16-1.
-Documentation should include the following, as relevant, for each listed assessment: - assignment instructions or guidelines as provided to students - writing prompts provided to students - sample exam question(s)

-- 4) Provide a matrix, in the format of Template D16-2, that lists competencies for each relevant degree and concentration.
-The matrix indicates how each competency is covered in the curriculum.
+- List the curricular requirements for each relevant degree in the unit of accreditation. (self-study document) - 2) Provide a matrix, in the format of Template D16-1, that indicates the required assessment opportunities for each of the defined foundational public health learning objectives (1-12).
+Typically, the school or program will present a separate matrix for each degree program, but matrices may be combined if requirements are identical. (self-study document) - 3) Provide a matrix, in the format of Template D16-2, that lists competencies for each relevant degree and concentration.
+The matrix indicates at least one assessment activity for each of the listed competencies.
 Typically, the school or program will present a separate matrix for each concentration.
-Note: these competencies are defined by the school or program and are distinct from the foundational public health learning objectives defined in this criterion. (self-study document) - 5) Provide supporting documentation that clearly identifies how the school or program ensures that students complete a curriculum based on defined competencies.
-Documentation may include detailed course schedules or outlines to selected modules from the learning management system that identify the relevant assigned readings, lecture topics, class activities, etc.) (electronic resource file) - 6) Briefly explain how the school or program ensures that the instruction and assessment in basic public health knowledge is generally equivalent to the instruction and assessment typically associated with a three-semester-credit course. (self-study document) - 7) Identify required coursework and other experiences that address the variety of public health research methods employed in the context of a population health framework to foster discovery and/or translation of public health knowledge and a brief narrative that explains how the instruction and assessment is equivalent to that typically associated with a three-semester-credit course.
+Note: these competencies are defined by the school or program and are distinct from the foundational public health learning objectives defined in this criterion. (self-study document) - 4) Briefly explain how the school or program ensures that the instruction and assessment in basic public health knowledge is generally equivalent to the instruction and assessment typically associated with a three-semester-credit course. (self-study document) - 5) Identify required coursework and other experiences that address the variety of public health research methods employed in the context of a population health framework to foster discovery and/or translation of public health knowledge and a brief narrative that explains how the instruction and assessment is equivalent to that typically associated with a three-semester-credit course.